drittich/DnsTube/README.md

 ## Requirements

 * You must set Cloudflare as the DNS authority for your domain
+* You must have Administrator permissions for the computer you are installing DnsTube on
 * You must have .NET 7 installed

 ## UI